rakugoteam/rakugo-docs/docs/rakuscript.md

 ##### Example

 ```"My name is <Gd.name>, and I have <life> point of life"```

 ## Ask

-After a Ask is read, Rakugo automatically waiting a user interaction, so it send a step signal.
+After a Ask is executed, Rakugo waiting call of [ask_return].

 ## Menu

-After a Menu is read, Rakugo automatically waiting a user interaction, so it send a step signal.
+After a Menu is executed, Rakugo waiting call of [ask_return].

 ## Jump
 ### Jump If
-## Full Example

 [#93]: https://github.com/rakugoteam/Rakugo/issues/93
 [say]: rakugo_singleton.md#say-characterdictionary-textstring